When you want to keep cool during summer, a ventless portable air conditioner without exhaust hose venting sounds like total freedom.

 Now let's take a look at evaporative (swamp) coolers:

 Simply put, these coolers do not need to be vented or make use of an exhaust hose.
-They are therefore truly "ventless" coolers.
+They are therefore truly "ventless" portable coolers.

 Do Ventless Air Conditioners Work?